Abdulrahman-Ayman-Farid/College-Tasks/README.md

 ## Task List
 1. Neural Network (Task 1)
+2. Linked list , sorted by selection sort algorithm in python
-2. (Other tasks will be added here as I progress)
+3. (Other tasks will be added here as I progress)